loyada/dollarx/docs/recipes.rst

 Validating an image against a reference image
 ---------------------------------------------
 This assertion comes in two flavors:
-* accurate, pixel-perfect comparison - see \ :java:ref:`SingltonBrowserImage.assertImageIsEquaToExpected`\
+* accurate, pixel-perfect comparison - see \ :java:ref:`singlebrowser.SingltonBrowserImage.assertImageIsEquaToExpected`\
-* fuzzy comparison - the images are "similar" - see \ :java:ref:`SingltonBrowserImage.assertImageIsSimilarToExpected`\
+* fuzzy comparison - the images are "similar" - see \ :java:ref:`singlebrowser.SingltonBrowserImage.assertImageIsSimilarToExpected`\

 The fuzzy comparison currently uses a simplistic algorithm (transform color space, check weighted difference and normalize it).